MobVoice/MobVoice/README.md

 ***************

-This Project was initialized with Fullstack Academy's 'bones' starter repository.
+This project was initialized with Fullstack Academy's 'bones' starter repository.
 The following is the bones README.

 ***************